redis/redis-doc/commands/function-delete.md

-Delete a library.
+Delete a library and all its functions.

 This command deletes the library called _library-name_ and all functions in it.
 If the library doesn't exist, the server returns an error.

-For more information please refer to [Introduction to Redis Functions](/topics/function)
+For more information please refer to [Introduction to Redis Functions](/topics/functions-intro).

 @return